Skip to main content

 Candidates were not leaving because jobs were irrelevant or the firm lacked credibility.
 They were leaving because the site offered no bridge from first visit to trust: no quick answers, no fit clarification, and no low-risk first step.
 The AI assistant was not an add-on feature.
 It solved a specific conversion question: how to give candidates the experience of talking to a Bentley Price recruiter at any hour before they decide to submit a resume.

-Our Approach
+The Approach

 We interviewed recruiters deeply, because the assistant needed to know what they know.

-Discovery
+Discovery & Methods

 Before interface design and assistant setup, we worked with the recruiting team to capture recurring candidate questions, common submission blockers, and language patterns that moved hesitant candidates toward engagement.
 We mapped the exact first-call conversation a strong recruiter has with a new candidate.
 That conversation model became assistant behavior, grounded in firm-specific knowledge instead of generic recruitment scripts.

-Design philosophy
+Design Philosophy

 Two principles drove decisions.
 First, reduce distance between first visit and willingness to engage without pressure.
 Second, address confidentiality visibly and early, not in legal fine print.
 No-obligation and confidential positioning in the hero was not marketing decoration.
 It directly removed the barrier discovered in interviews.